ridoatmanto/ucl-last-16-draw/README.md

 # UEFA Champions League last 16 draw
 Help you generate all possible fixture between all participants.

-Main Regulation before last 16 draw fixture.
+Main Regulation last 16 draw fixture:
 1. Participants split by two group.
 Group winners and Group runner up list.
 2. The group winner can only meet the runner up.
 3. Teams from the same country and same group stage cannot face each other.